Quick Facts - BSNDPD

 Tuition and Fees

-Tuition and books for the DPD, based on the Bachelor of Science degree program, is $21,990 for the 2012-13 academic year.
+Tuition and books for the DPD, based on the Bachelor of Science degree program, is $22,830 for the 2013-14 academic year.
 (Financial aid is available for those who qualify.)
 A non-refundable application fee of $25 must be included with the DPD application.
-Books for the program average approximately $2,000 per year.
+Books for the program cost approximately $2,000 per year.
 Food, housing and transportation expenses for the greater Seattle area are estimated at $21,600 for the academic year.
 Additional fees for lab costs (not included above) are estimated at $295.

 This degree program prepares a student to be eligible to apply for dietetic internships.
 The successful completion of a dietetic internship, in turn, supports eligibility to sit for the registration examination for dietitians.
 The Registered Dietitian (R.D.) credential offers a scope of practice in medical nutrition therapy in hospitals, clinics, private practice and public health organizations.
 Registered dietitians with a bachelor’s degree may also work in corporate wellness, food service management, food and nutrition consulting and writing, and community health.